duthied/Free-Friendika/doc/themes.md

 theme_content and theme_admin are used to make the form available in the settings, repectively the admin panel.
 The _post functions handle the processing of the send form, in this case they save to selected variand in friendicas database.

-To make your own variation all you need to do is to create a new CSS file in the deriv directoy and include it in the array in the config.php:
+To make your own variation appear in the menu, all you need to do is to create a new CSS file in the deriv directoy and include it in the array in the config.php:

     $colorset = array(
         'default'=>t('default'),
         'greenzero'=>t('greenzero'),
         'purplezero'=>t('purplezero'),
         'easterbunny'=>t('easterbunny'),